 Cape Girardeau has always had a law enforcement officer to provide a system of law and order for the protection of our citizens since the community was established in 1806.
-In the beginning, the City Marshal’s position was created by City Ordinance Number 5 which required the Mayor and City Council to appoint a Marshal who was enpowered to enforce all city ordinances.
+In the beginning, the City Marshal’s position was created by City Ordinance Number 5 which required the Mayor and City Council to appoint a Marshal who was empowered to enforce all city ordinances.
 During these early years, the City Marshal did not receive a regular salary, but was paid on a fee basis.
 For serving a delinquent citizen notice, the Marshal would receive $0.50.
 The Marshal was paid $0.75 for making his weekly patrol of the Cape Girardeau community.
 For attending City Council meetings, the Marshal would receive a regular compensation of $1.00.

 In December of 1806, the city jail was completed.
 Problems with the contractor resulted in the postponement of the completion of the courthouse until 1851.
 The present Common Pleas Courthouse is a part of the original building and jail facility.

 The calaboose (the original city jail) was constructed in 1856 and was located just north of the fountain in the courthouse park.
 The calaboose faced east, had a barred window and door, and measured 12 x 25 feet.
 The cells within the calaboose contained iron rings fastened to the walls where criminals could be chained.
-A dungeon whipping post was located nearby and, in 1859, a workhouse was built where offenders of the law could be sentenced for period of 10 hours each day, as a form of punishment.
+A dungeon whipping post was located nearby and, in 1859, a workhouse was built where offenders of the law could be sentenced for a period of 10 hours each day as a form of punishment.

 The Cape Girardeau Police Department became a reality with the passage of an ordinance in March of 1859.
-This ordinance provided for the appointment of the Captain of Police with a Lieutenant as his assistant.
+This ordinance provided for the appointment of the Police Captain with a Lieutenant as his assistant.
 As the years passed, other assistants were added and the department grew in size; however, the fee system was still in effect for payment of the officers, thus the more arrests, the higher the officers’ salaries could be.

 According to the 1906 City Directory for Cape Girardeau, Missouri, “In a metropolitan city like Cape Girardeau, with more than 12,000 souls, a majority of which were employed in 45 different manufacturing plants, the maintenance of the law and order is often most difficult.
-Fortunately, for the City of Cape Girardeau, the people have considered well all these requirements for in making Willis Martin their Chief of Police, they not only conferred an honor on Mr. Martin, but upon themselves in showing their good judgement.
+Fortunately, for the City of Cape Girardeau, the people have considered well all these requirements for in making Willis Martin their Chief of Police.
+They not only conferred an honor on Mr. Martin, but upon themselves in showing their good judgement.
 Chief Martin was born in Fond du Lac, Wisconsin on January 17, 1861, and there he received his education, graduating from the high school of that city.
-He arrived in Cape Girardeau in 1894 and served on the police force since 1903.
+He arrived in Cape Girardeau in 1894 and served on the police force until 1903.
 Mr. Martin was married to Ms. Annie Vogelsang of Cape Girardeau on June 8, 1886.
 His office was located in the courthouse and his residence was 925 William Street.
 During the early 1900’s while Chief Martin was serving as the Chief Law Enforcement Officer for the City of Cape Girardeau, he was accompanied to Police Judge Rudolph Bauhn, Patrolman H. H. Miles, and Patrolman Collins Adkins.”

 The Cape Girardeau Police Department remained much the same until 1918 when the alderman form of government was replaced by the commission form.
 At that time, the Marshal’s position was no longer elected.
 Instead, the Marshal and his assistants were appointed by the City Council.
 In addition, the fee system was abolished and for the first time, policemen were given a regular salary.
 Qualifications to become a police officer were also established.
 “An officer must be at least 21 years old, male, able-bodied, and a sober and discrete person.”
 In addition to the duties of keeping the peace and enforcing the city ordinances, a new duty was added for local police officers shortly after the turn of the century…directing and controlling traffic.

-In 1909, a new police station and jail was erected at the corner of Frederick and Independence Streets, the present site of the Cape Girardeau Fire Department.
+In 1909, a new police station and jail was erected at the corner of Frederick and Independence Streets.
 Both police and fire departments shared the building until 1960 when the police department moved to a building that was formerly occupied by the Grace Methodist Church at the corner of Sprigg and Independence Streets.
 During these years, the Cape Girardeau Police Department consisted of approximately 24 men and was commended by several Chiefs of Police, including Captain Fritz Schneider.
 In a magazine article from the July 1955 Edition of the Missouri Peace Officers Association “Law Enforcement,” Mr. Bob Rouce, State Representative for Law Enforcement described the Cape Girardeau Police Department as follows… “Two officers are graduates of the FBI Academy, Captain F. L. Schneider and Sergeant M.F.
 Morton.
 The department has three police cars and two motorcycles.
 It has two-way radio equipment in all vehicles except the motorcycles, which have a receiver only.
 Mr. William Leon McLaughlin is the commissioner over the department.”
 Mr. Rouse described Chief Schneider as something “as a novelty among policemen.”
 “At least a half a dozen times during his 18 years with the department, he has been offered the job of Chief of Police, and an equal number of times, he has answered with a polite, but firm no.” According to the article in September of 1954, an auxiliary police unit was recruited with the strength of over 60 men.
 According to Captain Schneider, the auxiliary policemen played a dual role as both as civil defense policeman and also as a special policeman.
 “Police vehicles were equipped with riot guns, as well as Thompson machine guns, and tear gas was always on hand for any emergency.
 Although the Cape Girardeau Police Department is so situated that a crime could be committed and the offender could flee to several other states in a few hours, it does enjoy a low crime rate; there has been a decline in burglary offenses and an effective patrol system has been carried out.”
 The basement of the new police department was also used as a jail with room for about 16 prisoners.

 As the department continued to grow, it was recognized that the police facility could no fulfill the needs of the community of the growth of the police department.
 In 1973, plans were made for the department’s present headquarters at the corner of Sprigg and Merriwether Streets.